'Ballot-harvesting' could swing both ways in Cox-Valadao race

 Local Republicans attribute that dramatic turnaround to two factors: Democrats’ higher turnout for the general election and a campaign tactic called “ballot harvesting,” which had been illegal in California until former Gov. Jerry Brown made it lawful in 2016.

-The question now is whether those things will happen again — and whether ballot harvesting will help either side win — after preliminary results from Tuesday’s election show Valadao ahead by 15 points.
+The question now is whether those things will happen again — and whether ballot harvesting will help either side win — after preliminary results from the March 3 election show Valadao ahead by 15 points.

 Expectations are that November's presidential election will again attract a strong Democratic turnout at the polls.
 And the party has already said it will again collect and turn in voters' mail-in ballots.